To Code Or Not To Code…That Is The Wrong Question

 Alberta Education Disability Codes

 First, let’s talk about codes.
 Education disability codes are unique to Alberta (other provinces do not use this system and have other processes to determine eligibility for additional support).
 54 is for a Learning Disability, 58 is for a medical disability, which can include ADHD but not always, and if your child happens to have both a LD and ADHD, they may be coded with a 59 for a Multiple Disability.
-Codes are supposed to be applied to a student’s file by the school administration based on an assessment by a qualified professional such as a psychologist, psychiatrist or physician.
+Codes are applied to a student’s file by the school administration based on an assessment by a qualified professional such as a psychologist, psychiatrist or physician.
 They can’t be applied based on a teacher’s reading or math assessment or because you as a parent want them to be; there must be a proper assessment.

 Do I share the assessment?